 We completely reset the trail in the spring of 2014.
-The trail is now about 3.5 miles (including the half mile along the bike path each way from the parking lot at the park's East Entance from Plymouth's Long Pond Road) and offers a number of excellent views through the tall pines.
+The trail is now about 3.3 miles (including about four tenths of a mile along the bike path each way from the parking lot at the park's East Entance from Plymouth's Long Pond Road) and offers a number of excellent views through the tall pines.
 The trail is typically hilly (a glacial moraine runs through the area) but would not be considered difficult by most standards.
-The trail is currently (5/15/14) marked with pink ribbons starting at a turnoff from the bike path and turns off into the woods less than half a mile from the bike path start at the park's East Entrance.
+The trail was marked with blue painted blazes this summer.
+The trail starts along the bike path and turns off into the woods less than half a mile from the bike path start at the park's East Entrance.
 Follow the blue blazes.
 A little half mile side loop is marked with purple blazes.
-We hope to mark the trail with wooden signposts and standard blue painted blazes very soon.
-(See large size Friends trail GPS track.)
+We hope to have wooden signs up soon at the major trail intersections.
+(See a larger size Friends trail GPS track.)

 Other trails are a bit more challenging to follow for first time visitors.
 Myles Standish State Forest is large but it is criss-crossed by many forest roads which make figuring out where you are fairly easy.
 The state's map is good to have along with you on any hike because it shows the main driveable roads through the park and the many dirt roads which are only accessible to fire and emergency vehicles.